-Almost 46% of companies report prioritising customer experience (CX) over areas such as the product and pricing thanks to its ability to fuel everything from your chances at customer retention to invaluable marketing tools like word of mouth.
+Almost 46% of companies report prioritising customer experience (CX) over areas such as the product and pricing.1 CX is able to fuel everything from your chances at customer retention to invaluable marketing tools like word of mouth.
 This highlights the importance of nailing your customer experience throughout your business in order to get the best results from your business and the most out of your customer experience.

-The reality of continuing to offer the customer experience that customers expect (and are willing to pay more for in 86% of cases3) is complex, especially considering the large number of available communication channels.
-Unfortunately, call centres that only offer that single channel aren’t enough to meet a growing audience that expects quality experiences delivered across different channels and means of communication.
+The reality of continuing to offer the customer experience that customers expect (and are willing to pay more for in 86% of cases) is complex, especially considering the large number of available communication channels.2 Unfortunately, call centres that only offer a single channel aren’t going to be able to meet a growing audience that expects quality experiences delivered across different channels and means of communication.

 In this article, we’re going to help you avoid the latter by considering the top five ways to improve your omnichannel customer experience.
 Let’s go!

 Suggested reading: Read our eBook, ‘A New Approach to Customer Service’, to learn more about how to deliver great customer experiences in 2023.